sritika04/supermarket-pricing-analysis/README.md

 Supermarket Sales dataset with 1000 transactions across 3 branches in Myanmar (Yangon, Mandalay, Naypyitaw)

-## Key Findings
+## Key Insights
-1. Sports and Travel is most price sensitive with elasticity of -13.45
+1. Sports and Travel is most price sensitive with elasticity of -13.45, indicating strong customer response to price changes
 2. Fashion Accessories is inelastic at -0.19 — safe to raise prices
-3. Branch C in Naypyitaw generates highest revenue of $110,568
+3. Branch C in Naypyitaw generates highest revenue of $110,568, indicating strong regional performance
 4. 5% discount on elastic categories projects significant revenue gain

 ## Project Structure